Policies and Rules Worth Repeating

 The Board of Directors grants a leave of absence from the date of application through the end of the calendar year.
 The request shall be submitted to the Club in writing on an official form no later than opening day for the summer season and include a $100.00 fee to sustain the membership.
 The member will be responsible for any assessment incurred during their leave of absence.
 Forms may be obtained from the business manager.
 When requesting a Leave of Absence, you must be a member in good standing; i.e. your account must have no outstanding balances owed the Corporation.

 Members of the Corporation must notify the Board of Directors in writing of their intention to resign.
 Resignations will be accepted when all financial obligations to the Club are paid.
 Upon resignation the member relinquishes all right and privileges extended to members of the Corporation.
-Members who are paid in full with three or less years of membership who move more than ten miles farther from the Club than their current residence may arrange for sale of their membership to a new applicant who is required to pay a $200 transfer fee to the club.
+Members who are paid in full with three or less years of membership who move more than ten miles farther from the Club than their current residence or are no longer interested in using the club, may arrange for sale of their membership to a new applicant who is required to pay a $500 transfer fee to the club.

 1. All monies owed to the Club are payable in full immediately upon receipt of notice unless otherwise directed.